mjchi7/mjchi7.github.io/content/posts/spring-boot-custom-classloader.md

        +-dependency2.jar
 ```

-Notably, all the dependent library JARs are in the Spring Boot specific directory, `BOOT-INF`.
+**Notably, all the dependent library JARs are placed in the Spring Boot-specific directory, `BOOT-INF`**.

-Due to the unique structure, Spring Boot application requires a custom class loader, `LaunchedURLClassLoader` to loads all the classes in the `BOOT-INF/lib`.
-This is because the Java's `AppClassloader` wouldn't know about the Spring Boot specific's `BOOT-INF` directory within the JAR file.
+Due to this unique structure, a Spring Boot application requires a custom class loader, `LaunchedURLClassLoader`, to load all the classes in the `BOOT-INF/lib` directory.
+This is necessary because **Java's `AppClassLoader` does not recognize the Spring Boot-specific `BOOT-INF` directory within the JAR file**.

 ## AppClassloader Visibility in Spring Boot JAR
-In our earlier example that involves the `ForkJoinPool#commonPool()` and the `ExecutorService`, we can see that the former uses the `AppClassloader` and the latter uses the custom `LaunchedURLClassLoader`.
+In our earlier example involving the `ForkJoinPool#commonPool()` and the `ExecutorService`, we observed that the former uses the `AppClassLoader` while the latter uses the custom `LaunchedURLClassLoader`.

-At this point, it should become obvious why the `AppClassloader` that is used by the `ForkJoinPool`'s common pool cannot sees the class that is in the dependent library JAR.
-To re-iterate, it's because Spring Boot packages the dependent library JAR into the `BOOT-INF/lib` that the Java's `AppClassloader` doesn't know about.
+At this point, it becomes clear why the `AppClassLoader` used by the `ForkJoinPool`'s common pool cannot see the class in the dependent library JAR.
+To reiterate, this is because Spring Boot packages the dependent library JARs into the `BOOT-INF/lib` directory, which the Java `AppClassLoader` does not recognize.

 ## ForkJoinPool's Common Pool Initialization Sequence
-The reason why the `ForkJoinPool`'s common pool doesn't use the custom `LaunchedURLClassLoader` from Spring Boot is because the common pool in `ForkJoinPool` is instantiated in the static block of the class itself.
+**The reason why the `ForkJoinPool`'s common pool doesn't use the custom `LaunchedURLClassLoader` from Spring Boot is that the common pool in `ForkJoinPool` is instantiated in the static block of the class itself**.

-For thread to inherit the `LaunchedURLClassLoader`, they must be created after the `main` method is executed.
+For threads to inherit the `LaunchedURLClassLoader`, they must be created after the main method is executed.
 This is because the `LaunchedURLClassLoader` is set as the context class loader for the main thread after the `main` method is invoked.

 ## Why Doesn't This Affect `./mvnw spring-boot:run`?
-If we run the application without first package it into a JAR file (i.e. invoking it on the terminal using `./mvnw spring-boot:run`), we can see that both code section execute successfully.
+If we run the application without first packaging it into a JAR file (i.e., invoking it on the terminal using `./mvnw spring-boot:run`), we can see that both code sections execute successfully.

-The reason is because when we run our Spring Boot application using `./mvnw spring-boot:run`, we're running the application in the exploded classpath mode.
-In other words, the command specifically specify the classpath using the `-cp` option to point to each of the JAR file we're depending on.
-Under this mode, the `AppClassloader` will not have problem finding the dependent class.
+**The reason is that when we run our Spring Boot application using `./mvnw spring-boot:run`, we're running the application in the exploded classpath mode**.
+In other words, the command specifically specifies the classpath using the `-cp` option to point to each of the JAR files we're depending on.
+Under this mode, the `AppClassloader` will not have problems finding the dependent class.

 ## Conclusion
-In summary, Spring Boot JAR applications places the dependent JAR files into the custom `BOOT-INF/lib` folder within the JAR file.
-As this is a Spring Boot specific details, code that try to load class from the dependent JAR using `AppClassloader` will fail.
-This is because the Java's `AppClassloader` will not know about the Spring Boot specific details.
+In summary, Spring Boot JAR applications place the dependent JAR files into the custom `BOOT-INF/lib` folder within the JAR file.
+As these are Spring Boot-specific details, code that tries to load classes from the dependent JAR using `AppClassloader` will fail.
+This is because Java's `AppClassloader` will not know about the Spring Boot-specific details.

-Subsequently, we've also learned that the common pool doesn't use the custom `LaunchedURLClassLoader` because it was instantiated way before the `main` method is being invoked, which is when the custom class loader is being set.
+Subsequently, we've also learned that the common pool doesn't use the custom `LaunchedURLClassLoader` because it is instantiated way before the `main` method is invoked, which is when the custom class loader is set.

-Finally, we've seen that the same problem won't happen if we don't run the application in the JAR file mode.
+Finally, we've seen that the same problem won't occur if we don't run the application in the JAR file mode.